 SEC.
 4. The State shall, by law, undertake an agrarian reform program founded on the right of farmers and regular farmworkers, who are landless, to own directly or collectively the lands they till or, in the case of other farmworkers, to receive a just share of the fruits thereof.

-To this end, the State shall encourage and undertake the just distribution of all agricultural lands, subject to such priorities and reasonable retention limits as the Congress may prescribe, taking into account ecological, developmental, or equity considerations, and subject to the payment of just compensation.
+To this end, the State shall encourage and undertake the just distribution of all agricultural lands, subject to such priorities and reasonable retention limits as the Congress may prescribe, taking into ecological, developmental, account or considerations, and subject to the payment of just compensation.
 In determining retention limits, the State shall respect the right of small landowners.
-The State shall further provide incentives for voluntary landsharing.
+The State shall further provide incentives for voluntary land-sharing.